Everything you need to know about azelaic acid

 For some stubborn skin concerns, it is advisable to use a prescription product with a higher concentration of azelaic acid.
 You can consult a dermatologist or skin therapist to see which product is most suitable for you and how to include it in your skincare routine.

 Researchers have a theory about how azelaic acid works.
-It is suspected that azelaic acid slows down the progression of emerging skin concerns in the upper layers.
-Without this inhibiting benefit, they can progress to visible impurities, such as pigmentation spots, scars, a dull complexion and increased sensitivity. azelaic acid 'tells' the cells in the upper skin layers how to behave, which results in a smoother and visibly healthier skin, regardless of your age, skin type or skin concerns.
+It is suspected that azelaic acid interrupts the progression of emerging skin concerns in the upper layers.
+Without this inhibiting benefit, they can progress to skin concerns such as pigmentation spots, redness, scars, a dull complexion and increased sensitivity.
+Azelaic acid 'tells' the cells in the upper skin layers how to behave, which results in a smoother and visibly healthier skin, regardless of your age, skin type or skin concerns.

 Continuous research on azelaic acid led to the development of our 10% Azelaic Acid Booster.
 The azelaic acid in this product tackles a wide range of skin concerns.
-It contains 0.5% salicylic acid that penetrates into the pores as well as a combination of plant extracts that soothe and brighten skin and skin restoring adenosine to prevent ageing.
+It contains 0.5% salicylic acid that penetrates into the pores as well as a combination of plant extracts that soothe and brighten skin and skin restoring adenosine to reduce signs of ageing.

 You can easily add the 10% Azelaic Acid Booster to your skincare routine.
 Apply it all over your face or just to the affected areas once or twice a day after cleansing, toning and exfoliating.
 You can apply it directly to the skin, but also mix it with your favourite serum or night cream.
 Always use a moisturiser with SPF 30 or higher during the day.